appbaseio/Docs/content/docs/data/browser.md

 ## Installation

-The data browser is available within appbase.io app dashboard.
+The data browser is available within appbase.io dashboard.
 But it can also be:

 -   run as a [docker container](https://hub.docker.com/r/appbaseio/dejavu) or
 -   used as a hosted app [here](https://dejavu.appbase.io).

 ## Creating An App

-You can go to the [appbase.io dashboard](https://dashboard.appbase.io) and create an app.
-In the below GIF, we create an app called `demostreamingapp`.
+You can go to the [appbase.io dashboard](https://dashboard.appbase.io) view of your cluster and create an index.

 ![](https://www.dropbox.com/s/vr01bg1mlyrej87/create_app_new.gif?raw=1)

 ## Adding Your First Data

-You can access the databrowser [from the dashboard](https://dashboard.appbase.io/app?view=browse) or independently via [dejavu app](https://dejavu.appbase.io).
+You can access the databrowser from the dashboard view of your cluster or independently via the [Dejavu app](https://dejavu.appbase.io).

 ![](https://www.dropbox.com/s/yiztpv6uz11v0kl/add_data.gif?raw=1)